nylas/components/components/email/README.md

   .querySelector("nylas-email")
   .addEventListener("threadClicked", (event) => {
     let { detail } = event;
-    console.log("thread clicked", detail.thread);
+    console.log("thread clicked: ", detail.thread);
   });
 ```

-A list of emitted events is available on our [Documentation for Nylas Email](https://developer.nylas.com/docs/user-experience/components/agenda-component/#custom-callbacks)
+A list of emitted events is available on our [Documentation for Nylas Email](To be updated)

 ## Contributing